top of page

 Pathway Church Exterior.jpeg

-Since 1830, this church has been a foundation of this community as the first and oldest recorded church within St. Joseph, Michigan
+Since 1830, this church has been a foundation of the community as the first and oldest recorded church within St. Joseph, Michigan

 Our roots run deep with Methodist and Evangelical ties before merging into St. Joseph First United Methodist Church in 1968.
 This church has moved to and built different worship sites across the community, before settling on the location we know today in 1970, thanks in large part to Leco Corporation for gifting the grounds for construction.